 - Liquid vegetable oils and soft spreads, which are lower in saturated and trans fats

 - Spices instead of salt

 - Liquids like water and fat-free milk

 - Physical activity, including walking, resistance training, and light housekeeping

 Also, other recommendations include taking advantage of options that are more simplified to prepare and decrease waste, like bags of frozen pre-cut vegetables and single-portion containers of fruit.

-At Stay Home Care, the experts in Nashville senior home care services, we know it can be a struggle to help ensure adequate nutrition in elderly loved ones.
+At Stay Home Care, one of the leading home care agencies in Nashville, TN and the surrounding areas, we know it can be a struggle to help ensure adequate nutrition for seniors.
 Our dedicated caregivers can help plan and prepare nutritious, appetizing meals in accordance with your loved one’s specific nutritional needs.
-Contact us at 615-964-7726 to learn more about our Nashville senior home care services and to arrange for a free consultation, right in the comfort of home.
+Contact us at 615-964-7726 to learn more about our top-rated senior care in Nashville and the surrounding communities we serve or to arrange for a free consultation, right in the comfort of home.